github-linguist/linguist/CONTRIBUTING.md

 You might want to get Linguist running in order to test locally whatever changes you might be doing to it.
 You will need to install some prerrequisite libraries first.
-Run:

-	sudo apt-get install cmake

-which is required to install `rugged`.
+[Install CMake](https://cmake.org/install/) which is required to install `rugged`.

 Then